Bunaken Scuba Diving Trip

 Next up are the Beachfront Fan Rooms, which are similar in size and location to the air-con rooms.
 The Hillside Rooms also have fans with great views over the sea.
 Finally, there are some small Standard Rooms with fans for the more budget conscious.

-Many of the rooms have inter-connecting doors, making them ideal for dive clubs, large groups and families.
+Many of the rooms have inter-connecting doors, making them ideal for scuba clubs, large groups and families.

 Dining is an informal affair, with all meals being simple buffet spreads and taking place in the elevated restaurant area, where spectacular sunsets can complement dinner times.

-Since the resort is located close to the dive sites of Bunaken, breakfast is served at the relatively relaxed time of between 7:00-9:00 am.
+Since the resort is located a ver short travel time from the dive sites of Bunaken, breakfast is served at the relatively relaxed time of between 7:00-9:00 am.
 Lunch takes place after the second dive of the day at around 1 pm, and dinner is served at 7 pm.

 Breakfast is eggs, pancakes or waffles, hot or cold cereals, toast, fruit, and of course tea & coffee.
 Lunch and dinner are similar to each other, with a soup or salad starter, a meat dish, fish dish, vegetables, one other dish (depending on guest requests and requirements), and rice, followed by fresh fruit with pastry at dinner.
 Most meals are Indonesian or Asian in origin.
 Highlights include Woku (chicken or fish curry) and Terong Santan (spicy eggplant with coconut milk).

 Fruit, biscuits, drinking water, tea & coffee, and Milo are available throughout the day.
 Vegetarians and vegans can simply be catered for since the resort orders fresh produce daily from the Manado mainland (though choices are limited).